patriciaOrtuno28/patriciaOrtuno28/README.md

 - 🔭 I’m currently working at [IDBOTIC](https://idbotic.com/)

+- :books: The areas with which I'm most familiar are **Fully Homomorphic Encryption, Multithreaded servers for various transport protocols and Full Stack web and mobile development**

 - 🌱 I’m currently learning **Rust lang, quantum computing and post-quantum encryption schemes**

 - 📫 How to reach me **patricia.ortuno28@gmail.com**